-The Haven is a shaped tarp that is designed to provide the maximum amount of protection for minimum weight.
+The Haven is a shaped tent that is designed to provide the maximum amount of protection for minimum weight.
 Its dual-pole design with 48" (122 cm) wide canopy provides a tremendous amount of headroom.
 The wide canopy creates nearly vertical sidewalls.
-This, in turn, translates to more usable space within the tarp and less of a chance of brushing up against the side walls.
-To create a perfect bundle, the Haven can be paired with the Haven NetTent to form a fully enclosed, two-person, double-walled shelter with a bathtub floor.
+This, in turn, translates to more usable space within the tent and less of a chance of brushing up against the side walls.
+To create a perfect bundle, the Haven comes paired with the Haven NetTent to form a fully enclosed, two-person, double-walled shelter with a bathtub floor.

 *To completely repel water, shelters need to have sealer applied to the seams before use.